electron/electron/docs/api/sandbox-option.md

 information about the sandbox.

-Since a major feature in electron is the ability to run node.js in the renderer process(making it easier to develop desktop applications using only web technologies), the sandbox has to disabled by electron.
-One of the reasons is that most node.js APIs require system access. `require()` for example, is not possible without file system permissions, which are unavailable in a sandboxed environment.
+Since a major feature in electron is the ability to run node.js in the renderer process (making it easier to develop desktop applications using web technologies), the sandbox is disabled by electron.
+This is because most node.js APIs require system access. `require()` for example, is not possible without file system permissions, which are not available in a sandboxed environment.

 Usually this is not a problem for desktop applications since the code is always